-Dr. Salony Priya, a marriage therapist based in Calcutta, cited single- or two-child families with extra doting parents as one of the attitudinal issues in contemporary marriages.
+Dr. Salony Priya, a marriage therapist based in Calcutta, cited single- or two-child families with extra-doting parents as one of the attitudinal issues in contemporary marriages.
 She says, “Emotional skills are extremely important: handling your own emotions and trying to get a sense of your partner’s.
 Now, especially in urban India, we have this new generation of couples with one or two kids.
-Parents want to fulfil their child’s every single need and desire.
+Parents want to fulfill their child’s every single need and desire.
 The underlying theme is instant gratification and pleasure.
 Besides, these children are seen as the trophy generation – everyone is a winner, everyone is special.
 This leads to a sense of entitlement, a culture of ‘I want’.
-There is little or no disciplining for poor behaviour.
+There is little or no disciplining for poor behavior.
 ‘Chill’ has replaced ‘accountability’. ”

 How can one person address all our needs and quirks?

 We need a Jinn for that, not a human.